OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 The section about the :doc:`Sim Manager </simmanager>` explains all this in detail.

-Here is the complete file of the data collector:
+Here is the complete file of the data collector take care of adding it to your example:

 .. literalinclude:: code/collector.py